Search News

 CWA urges more transparency and accountability from state and local policymakers ahead of BEAD funding deployment

 NATIONWIDE – The Communications Workers of America (CWA) today published its first-ever “Broadband Report Card,” an in-depth ranking of more than a dozen broadband deployment projects across the country that were built using the American Rescue Plan Act’s (ARPA) State and Local Fiscal Recovery Funds (SLFRF).
-The 14 county-level projects across 10 states were evaluated on measures of public transparency, labor standards, and equity, including counties’ ability to drive additional funding from private companies to match ARPA funds, and the affordability of resulting broadband services.
+The 14 county-level projects across 10 states were evaluated on measures of public transparency, labor standards, and equity, including counties’ ability to drive additional funding from private companies to match ARPA funds and whether the projects offered and advertised a low-cost plan for low-income households.
 CWA hopes to inform policymakers about the importance of transparency and accountability as their states move towards deploying billions in BEAD funding.

 A project from Kenton County, Kentucky, which sits outside of Cincinnati, earned the top ranking and a perfect score of 20 out of 20 points for its public transparency efforts, and for utilizing a workforce that is largely union-represented, directly-employed, and that receives prevailing wages and good benefits.
 Kenton County officials made the project agreement publicly available online and gave frequent updates on its status during public meetings.
 In addition, the company Kenton County chose to work with, Altafiber, contributed a $30 million investment on top of the county’s $10.8 million ARPA funding, and committed to offering and advertising the Affordable Connectivity Program.